AnithaGunagi/inventory-management/README.md

-# Inventory Management Usin Python
+# Inventory Management Using Python
 This project includes set of products and its management of particular Store